-The UWDCC is a massive digital database of manuscripts, photographs, maps, oral histories and other historical materials relating to Wisconsin and its people.
+The University of Wisconsin Digital Collections is a extensive digital database of manuscripts, photographs, maps, oral histories and other historical materials relating to Wisconsin and its people.
 "The History Collection" and the "State of Wisconsin" collection are likely the two most useful collections for genealogists, but there are many other resources available at UWDCC for both family and general historians.

-A cooperative project between the WMHS and the Milwaukee Public Library, the WMHS Great Lakes Marine Collection includes a searchable database of over 10,000 records on Great Lakes vessels.
+Wisconsin Marine Historical Society's Great Lakes Marine Collection is a cooperative project between the WMHS and the Milwaukee Public Library that includes a searchable database of over 10,000 records on Great Lakes vessels.
 In addition to the ship records, the web site also includes a variety of digitized maps and ship diagrams and illustrations.

-A partnership of the Wisconsin Historical Society and the University of Wisconsin Sea Grant Institute, this site encourages divers, snorkelers, boaters, maritime enthusiasts, and tourists to visit and enjoy Wisconsin's diverse collection of maritime resources.
+Wisconsin's Maritime Trails was created by a partnership of the Wisconsin Historical Society and the University of Wisconsin Sea Grant Institute, this site encourages maritime enthusiasts to visit and enjoy Wisconsin's diverse collection of maritime resources.
 The site includes information on lighthouses, museums, and shipwrecks and includes streaming video and more.